avnet-iotconnect/avnet-iotconnect.github.io/documentation/iotc-azurertos-sdk/samples/ck-rx65n/QUICKSTART.md

 ## 12. Visualize the Data

-A sample Dashboard will be avaiiable in the future.
+A sample Dashboard will be available in the future.

 ## 13. Tips / Troubleshooting